 Discuss Your Case with a Houston Employment Lawyer Today

-At Shellist Lazarz Slobin LLP, we know you depend on every dollar you make.
+At Shellist Lazarz Slobin, we know you depend on every dollar you make.
 When your company refuses to pay the commissions and bonuses you have rightfully earned, we are here to help you get it and ensure your company treats you fairly going forward.
 If you suspect your employer is violating state or federal wage laws, don’t wait until you are suffering significant financial hardship to contact our Houston employment law attorneys.

 You can reach us by calling (713) 352-3433 or filling out this short online form to get the conversation started.